opentok/opentok-ios-sdk-samples/README.md

 	This project barrows publisher and subscribers modules implemented in project 2.

-5.	**Multi-Party Call** - This project demonstrates how to use the OpenTok iOS SDK for a multi-party call.
-The application publishes audio/video from an iOS device and can connect to multiple subscribers.
-However it shows only one subscriber video at a time due to CPU limitations on iOS devices.

-6.	**Audio Levels** - This project demonstrates how to use the OpenTok iOS SDK for audio-only multi party calls.
+8.	**Audio Levels** - This project demonstrates how to use the OpenTok iOS SDK for audio-only multi party calls.
 Both publisher and subscribers are audio-based only.
 This application also shows how to use the audio level API along with an audio meter UI for visualization of publisher and subscriber audio levels.

-7.	**External Audio Device** - This project demonstrate how to use an external audio source with the OpenTok SDK.
-This project utilizes CoreAudio and the AUGraph API to create an audio session suitable for voice and video communications.

-8.	**Screen-Sharing** - This project demonstrates how to use a custom video capturer to publish a stream that uses a UI view (instead of a camera) as the video source.

 9.	**Ringtones** - This project extends on the work done in Project 7 (External Audio Device) by extending the sample audio driver with an